 The beautiful city of Modena in Emilia-Romagna, Italy.

-Of course, there is no single recipe of Bolognese Sauce, but the basic ingredients must be the same.
+Of course, there is no single recipe of authentic Bolognese Sauce, but the basic ingredients must be the same.
 It’s a serious thing too: in 1982, the Academia Italiana della Cucina officially registered the recipe with the Bologna Chamber of Commerce.
 The classic recipe must contain: onions, celery, carrots, pancetta, ground beef, tomatoes, milk and white wine.

 - Onion, celery, carrots: Now is the time to use your knife skills.
 Dice everything evenly in small ¼-inch dices.
 The size uniformity of these ingredients will allow them to cook evenly and will produce a more enjoyable texture.
 By the way, this combination of ingredients, cooked in olive oil and seasoned with salt and pepper, is called a soffritto and is the base of many Italian dishes.